MA in Writing Program Online

 The two programs, onsite and online, will have the same requirements, the same courses, and the same faculty.
 As an example, in any given semester, we’ll run two Fiction Workshops – one to take place face-to-face and a second to be conducted online.
 These will be separate courses, but a student may choose to take either one.
 The same will be true for our Nonfiction Workshops, our core courses, all our electives, and our final course, Thesis and Publication.

-Pending state approval, we plan to launch our online Masters in Fall 2019 by offering the three core courses fully online: Fiction Techniques, Nonfiction Techniques, and Contemporary American Writers.
+We plan to launch our online Masters in Fall 2019 by offering the three core courses fully online: Fiction Techniques, Nonfiction Techniques, and Contemporary American Writers.
 Each semester after that first one, we’ll add two or three additional courses, with priorities going to workshops and our most popular electives.
 A student enrolling in the online MA program in Fall 2019 could earn the Masters degree as early as the end of the Fall 2020 semester.

 At the same time, students in the onsite MA program will be able to continue taking face-to-face classes in Baltimore and Washington.
 These students will also be able to take some classes online if they wish to, although they will still be able to earn the MA degree in the same timeframe without taking any online classes, if they prefer.